pascua28/adhell3/README.md

 Backup the content of the database on internal storage so that later it can be used to restore the database if the database is somehow damaged.

 - DNS per application basis<br/>
 Set custom DNS for selected apps.
+Both IPv4 and IPv6 are supported.
 Only user apps are supported.

 - Manage apps' components<br/>
 Disable permissions, services, receivers, activities and content providers for for any app (System apps are not shown by default).